drnagy86/java3-final-project/README.md

 I didn’t know a lot about sessions before so it was helpful to see how a browser tracks that.
 I use developer tools often in Chrome but haven't explored it fully.

+## Chapter 6

+Chapter 6 was about Expression Language in JSPs.
+It is a nice convenience feature for the language and seems cleaner than scriplets.
+I think it also doesn’t abstract away what is going on so much that it makes it hard to understand.
+I don’t have much of a problem with scriptlets because I find them easy to follow because it is very explicit about what the code is doing on the JSP page.
+It is nice to have some diversity of choice and know about the options so that I would be prepared to work with a front-end developer or company that has a style rule where they prefer one over the other.